 Recognizing the Signs and Symptoms

-Sleep apnea can impact people of all ages, including children, but it is more commonly diagnosed in adults over 40.
-One of the challenges in identifying is that the most telling symptoms often occur during sleep, making them less noticeable to the affected individual.
-However, there are several common signs and symptoms to watch out for:
+Sleep apnea can affect people of all ages, including children, though it is most commonly diagnosed in adults over 40.
+One of the challenges in identifying the condition is that many of the most telling symptoms occur during sleep, making them difficult for the affected person to notice.
+Still, there are several signs and symptoms to watch for:

 The Importance of Diagnosis and Treatment

 Sleep apnea can seriously affect one’s health and quality of life if left untreated.
-The repeated interruptions in breathing lead to poor sleep quality, which can contribute to a range of health issues, including:
+The repeated interruptions in breathing lead to poor sleep quality, which can contribute to a range of complications, including:

-Cardiovascular Problems: Sleep apnea increases the chance of high blood pressure, heart disease, and stroke.
+- Cardiovascular problems such as high blood pressure, heart disease, and stroke

 As a result of these issues, people with sleep apnea may be up to six times more likely to die from any cause (all-cause mortality) within the next several years than people without the condition.